Moksh-2502/W-Secure/README.md

 This project is built with the intention of helping people and enhancing safety.
 The AI-based surveillance is intended for **authorized and ethical use only** and must comply with local data privacy laws and regulations.

 ---

-## ⭐️ Star this repo to support women's safety through tech!